← All guides

 The Bottom Line

 If you're serious about finding deals at government surplus auctions, don't limit yourself to a single platform.
-Each site has different inventory from different government agencies, and a great deal on one platform might not exist on the others.
+All 16 sites above carry different inventory from different government agencies, and a great deal on one platform usually doesn't exist on the others.

-The easiest approach is to use GovAuctions to search across all platforms from one place, then bid on the original platform when you find something you want.
+The easiest approach is to search all 16 at once, then bid on the original platform when you find something you want.
 It's free, and you can set up email alerts so you don't have to check manually every day.
 You can also browse listings by state - California, Texas, Arizona, Pennsylvania, and Florida have the deepest inventory.

 Live auctions right now